DIRECTOR OF FINANCE

 COMPENSATION AND BENEFITS

-The salary is dependent upon qualifications and experience.
+The salary range for this position is $100,00-$120,000 annually depending on qualifications and experience.
 Hispanic Access Foundation offers full-time employees a generous benefits package that includes health, and dental; generous paid vacation plus paid holidays, and a retirement plan with employer match.

 HOW TO APPLY